CodeRaker/dockerProjects/Readme.md

 vi /etc/filebeat/filebeat.yml
 systemctl start filebeat
 ```
+#### Setup SSH Tunnel from Filebeat to Logstash server
 If you have a remote server, then use a SSH tunnel to connect back to the Logstash container.
 This assumes you have created a user called `filebeat` on the server with the Logstash container:
 - Copy your id to the Logstash server: `ssh-copy-id filebeat@<your-logstash-container-host>`
 - From the remote host (server running filebeat): `ssh -L 5044:127.0.0.1:5044 filebeat@<your-logstash-container-host> -p 22 &`
+- Now configure filebeat to log to localhost:5044